Deliverables and resources

 D1.4 Decoupling typologies in European economies (PIK, April 2018) This deliverable analyses contemporary factors underlying the energy consumption and territorial CO2 emissions in European member states by economic sector, and relates them to structural changes like deindustrialisation, tertiarisation and efficiency gains.

 D1.5 Technological transition and innovation pathways (ÖGUT, October 2019) This report describes how technological advancement and disruptive change is covered in various sector within the European Calculator (EUCalc).
 We introduce a framework to systematically assess future technological development of existing as well as new, emerging technologies by establishing a technology matrix.
 Key performance indicators include specific energy consumption and specific emissions, as well as costs of corresponding technologies.
 Finally, this report provides a number of technology-dependent transition pathways and scenarios for the European Union and its integration into the EUCalc model.
-NEW RELEASE

 D1.6 Exploring lifestyle changes in Europe to the horizon 2050 (EPFL, Nov.
 2017) – This report summarizes the presentations, discussions and lessons learned during the EU calculator expert workshop on l ifestyle s and lifestyle changes in Europe.